jfvilas/plugin-kwirth-metrics/README.md

 Number of seconds between samples.
 Take into account that this interval is not the real cluster metrics smple rate, which must be set inside Kwirth core for each cluster.

 ### Depth
-Number of values to hold
+Number of values to hold on screen.

 ### Chart
 Select the cart type to use: